 Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority To protect lake-side landscape setting, open visual qualities, low-key character, and open vistas.
 Avoid introducing intrusive visual elements into this space.
 To protect the heritage values of the Memorial gardens (relocating major commemorative events).
 To honour veterans from all conflicts, including indigenous, excluding specific names of veterans.
 B24 The design would need to be re-submitted for approval by Council in a modified form and as follows: Being sympathetic to the nature of the site Being contemporary in nature Incorporate removable elements e.g. flag poles, plinth and columns, to retain the open, uncluttered passive recreation character of this location small in scale and low key in nature with gardens/vegetation to soften any harsh edges. (size approximately 16m2) Consider incorporating indigenous wetland plantings to interpret the earlier vegetation of this area Ensure the memorial design addresses visual aspects from all viewing directions Be designed by a heritage architect with experience in design of memorials Be designed in consultation with Council staff and endorsed prior to formal Development Application stage To publicly exhibit the proposal extensively, giving the broader public the opportunity to comment on the proposal.
 The exhibited plans should be notified to all residents within 400m of the park, a notice in the local paper and a notice on the land advising of the proposal and exhibition period.
 The plans should be exhibited, and comments allowed to be received for a minimum 42 days to be consistent with the requirements for Plans of Management in the local Governmental Act.
 Re-submit new proposal for approval addressing key design issues.
 Works implemented in accordance with this PoM.
 New memorial to be used only for large events such as ANZAC Day and Remembrance Day only.
-Very High Core objectives: s and provide an improved level of visitor access, public safety, and conr s park (36G), sportsground (36F) and an area of cultural significance (36 , k.
+Very High Desired Outcome: To maintain and upgrade existing recreational facilities and provide an improved level of visitor access, public safety, and connectivity within the park.
+Core objectives: Management of Crown reserve: assigned categories as park (36G), sportsground (36F) and an area of cultural significance (36H).
 McQuade Oval Sports Precinct: To maintain strong historic links with cricket on the oval and to encourage other sports user groups.
 To promote multiple uses of McQuade Oval.
 To address key safety issues with existing oval layout and increasing numbers of players.
-C1 The McQuade Oval sports precinct, including the oval, grandstand, forecourt and hardstand areas, the amenities block, and children's playground need an integrated design solution (i.e. detailed level of landscape design) rather than the existing ad hoc alterations and additions which are not consistent with the park's State heritage significance.
+Cl The McQuade Oval sports precinct, including the oval, grandstand, forecourt and hardstand areas, the amenities block, and children's playground need an integrated design solution (i.e. detailed level of landscape design) rather than the existing ad hoc alterations and additions which are not consistent with the park's State heritage significance.
 A qualified heritage landscape consultant should be engaged to develop/inform the design.
 Detailed design solution prepared for the McQuade Oval Sports Precinct.
 Very High